truenas/middleware/docs/source/middleware/jobs.rst

 Jobs are middleware methods that might run for a long amount of time.
 This implies a certain infrastructure: we can obtain a list of currently running jobs, jobs can report their completion progress...

+NOTE: Credentials without full administrative privileges are only able to view and interact with jobs that are started by the same credentials.
+This limitation also applies to events that are sent to subscribors of `core.get_jobs`.

 Defining a job method
 *********************